Monte Isola

-Monte Isola (also known by the name of the main island Montisola; Brescian: Muntìsola) is a town and comune in the province of Brescia, in Lombardy.
+Monte Isola (also known by the name of the main island Montisola; Muntìsola) is a town and comune (municipality) in the Province of Brescia in the region of Lombardy in Italy.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-It is located on the islands Montisola (the major island, from which it takes the name), Loreto and San Paolo in Lake Iseo and, as of 2015, its population is 1,770.
+It is located on the islands Montisola (the major island, from which it takes the name), Loreto and San Paolo in Lake Iseo and, as of 2026, its population is 1,576.
 Monte Isola's population is approximately spread over eleven villages and hamlets.
 There are several churches built between the 15th and the 17th century with frescoes, statues, altars in vernacular art.